theonlyid/pydynamics/README.md

 ## License

-This project is licensed under the MIT License.
+This project is currently under development and all rights are reserved by author.